 - A barn door is a space saver as you don’t need any extra room for a door swing

 - Create the illusion of extra height by hanging above the architrave.

-Pinterest is king of design inspiration.
-Anyone else suddenly feel the need to paint their doors a deep teal?
+Pinterest is the king of design inspiration.
+Anyone else suddenly feels the need to paint their doors a deep teal?